thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 ```

 ##Configuration
-You can change the default behavior by decorating your DbContext with the `AuditDbContext` attribute, indicating the setting values:
+Change the default behavior by decorating your DbContext with the `AuditDbContext` attribute, indicating the setting values:

 - **Mode**: To indicate the audit operation mode
  - _Opt-Out_: All the entities are tracked by default, except those decorated with the `AuditIgnore` attribute.
 (Default)